-In 2018-19 the Australian Taxation Office (ATO) is phasing out the issuance of paper PAYG Payment Summaries (previously Group Certificates) and replacing this with an electronic Income Statement that is accessible only via an ATO linked myGov account or your tax agent.
-This change will occur over both the 2018-19 and 2019-20 financial years and will depend on when your employer starts reporting through the new Single Touch Payroll system.
+During 2018-19 the Australian Taxation Office (ATO) started phasing out the issuance of paper PAYG Payment Summaries (previously Group Certificates) and replacing this with an electronic Income Statement that is accessible only via an ATO linked myGov account or your tax agent.
+This change occurred over both the 2018-19 and 2019-20 financial years and will depend on when your employer started reporting through the new Single Touch Payroll system.
 Before you link the ATO service to your myGov account, please read the myGov section at the end of this document.